 Popcorn reading (randomly calling on students to read aloud-whether their hand is raised or not) is a common practice, though I recommend the strategy be banned or at least modified in the following way.
 Some teachers assign a different section of text to be read by each student, the first student then begins reading and others don’t follow along and comprehend because surprise, they are all reading the section in which they were assigned.
 If a teacher insists on doing reading like this in class, then please allow students a few minutes to read and rehearse their part before anyone starts reading aloud.
 This way, students will not be anxious about reading their section as they have already practiced, and once prepared, they can focus and follow along with the current readers.

 Popcorn reading, when used as a classroom management tactic to “catch” those who are not paying attention, in my opinion, should never be used.
 It increases the "affective filter" or level of discomfort in the classroom as many don't like to be "put on the spot" to read aloud, especially when so many of our students struggle with reading in general.
-Reading should never be used as a punishment.
+Reading should never be used as a management tool or punishment.
+For more reasons as to why this method is frowned upon, please read Todd Finley's article , "11 Alternatives to Round Robin Reading."

 So what are other ways to read text aloud in class?